Alice, Darling: Plot

 Back in the cottage, the women repair their friendship and have a good time.
 Alice starts opening up to her friends, even at one point telling them that Simon never hurt her physically but eventually admitting Simon subjected her to emotional abuse.
 Alice stops responding to Simon's messages, leading him to show up unannounced with grocery bags in hand.
-That evening at a very tense dinner, Simon pulls out a newspaper showing the news that the body of the missing girl was finally found.
+That evening at a very tense dinner, Simon pulls out a newspaper showing the news that the body of the missing girl was found.
 Alice takes out the lipstick and says what she thinks about it.
 Simon condescendingly attempts to shut her down.